kean/Nuke/Tests/DefectRepros/DETAILS.md

 **Actual:** The request throws .dataMissingInCache both when the original data is on disk and when the original image is in the memory cache.

 **Reproduction check:** Both tests failed on all 3 iterations with `Caught error: Failed to load data from cache and download is disabled.`, the description of ImagePipeline.Error.dataMissingInCache.
 One test has the original data on disk (default .storeOriginalData policy), the other has the original image in the memory cache.
+(These ran on the image-decode-process-tasks repro, since dropped as a duplicate.
+The kept pipeline-caching repro has the same two cases plus a cached intermediate image, case (c) of the suggested regression tests.)

 **Refutation attempt (failed):**